Folkestone Groomers Directory

 Best Brushes for Long-Haired Dogs (Afghan Hounds, Bearded Collies)

-Perfect for: Afghan Hounds, Bearded Collies, Old English Sheepdogs—basically any dog that looks like they've stepped out of a dog shampoo's patience.
+Perfect for: Afghan Hounds, Bearded Collies, Old English Sheepdogs—basically any dog that looks like they've stepped out of a shampoo advert.

 What UK pet owners report: